dhrumilshah57/Medidata/README.md

 ## Features

-- Integration of advanced data analysis techniques such as ARIMA, K-Means clustering, PCA.
+- Integration of advanced data analysis techniques such as Logistics regression and support vector classification.
 - Utilization of Gemini AI for textual insights and recommendations.
 - Examination of 40 diseases to uncover hidden patterns and predict disease based on symptoms.
 - User-friendly interface empowering stakeholders to devise targeted interventions.